emergenitro/ibdp-llm/README.md

 ## Overview
 Hey everyone!
 I'm Karthik, a high school student who studies IBDP.
 I always felt that general LLMs like ChatGPT, Llama, etc., are too vague and ambigous for IB and is very frustrating if you have a question.
 That's why I made this LLM. **Y'all I had to pay $13 to host this due to limited upload capacity on Vercel, please vote!** :P

+NOTE: I had to limit the number of tokens generated to 256 due to TERRIBLE computational resources that I'm working with.

 Thanks!

 ## Website